erzhu4/LinkedIn-Clone/README.md

 ## Implementation Timeline

 ### Phase 1: User Authentication, Blog Creation (~1 day)
-Basic user authentication and setup of basic user home page view.
+Basic user authentication and setup of basic user home page and profile view.
 And header bar at the top of the page.

 [Details][phase-one]